Operation: Zero Tolerance: To the X-Men

 Cyclops has a bomb implanted in his chest after being shot by a Prime Sentinel.
 He is taken to the X-Mansion and operated on by Dr. Cecilia Reyes.
 After the operation, Cyclops and Phoenix take a sabbatical in Alaska.

 The X-Men welcome Maggott, Marrow, and Cecilia Reyes their ranks.
-However, their presence causes quite a stir among its members: Maggot believes Joseph is a younger version of Magneto, whom he has met in the past; Marrow takes a liking to Cannonball, but trades blows with Storm and Wolverine; Cecilia Reyes is still adjusting to being outed as a mutant.
+However, their presence causes quite a stir among its members: Maggott believes Joseph is a younger version of Magneto, whom he has met in the past; Marrow takes a liking to Cannonball, but trades blows with Storm and Wolverine; Cecilia Reyes is still adjusting to being outed as a mutant.

 In X-Men Unlimited #27, published during the Revolution, it is shown that, during the height of Bastion's operations, he was also present in India, where his operatives were capturing homeless people.
-One of the Bastion's victims was Neal Sharra's brother.
+One of the Bastion's victims was Neal Shaara's brother.
 Neal and detective Karima Shapandar investigate into the matter and are taken by Operation: Zero Tolerance to be experimented on: Karima is turned into a Prime Sentinel and Neal's powers are activated for the first time.

 To Bastion and the Operation

-Later, it was revealed that Bastion was in fact mutant-hunting sentinel Nimrod, reborn alongside Master Mold after passing through the Siege Perilous.
+It is later revealed that Bastion was created after the mutant-hunting Sentinel Nimrod and the Sentinel-creating robot Master Mold were taken through the Siege Perilous and reborn together.

 In X-Men (vol. 2) Annual 2000, Stryfe, Cable's villainous clone, activates several dormant Prime Sentinels to attack the X-Men.